A/B testing 101: A quick-start guide to conversion rate optimization (CRO)

-Using split-testing software is a powerful way to increase your website’s conversion rate (that is, its ability to turn visitors into customers).
+Using A/B testing software is a powerful way to increase your website’s conversion rate (that is, its ability to turn visitors into customers).
 Many of the web’s most powerful companies, including Amazon and Google, use this technique.
-Here’s our essential guide to increasing your conversion rate using split-testing software.
+Here’s our essential guide to increasing your conversion rate using A/B testing software.
 It contains 108 simple techniques for growing your business.

-If you had two possible headlines for your webpage but couldn’t decide which one to use, you could run an A/B split-test in which
+If you had two possible headlines for your webpage but couldn’t decide which one to use, you could run an A/B test in which

 - Half of your visitors would see Headline A, and